erickarugu/100-days-of-code/log.md

 ### Day 7:March 28, Saturday

 **Today's progress**:
-Set up and started the Microverse Pre-Course Work.
-It is basically a Web Development curicullum/training at the Odin Project Platform and vowed to dedicate 10hours/week to the program.
+Set up and started the [Microverse Pre-Course Work](https://support.microverse.org/en/articles/2791257-microverse-pre-course-work).
+It is basically a Web Development curicullum/training at the [Odin Project Platform](https://www.theodinproject.com/courses/web-development-101) and vowed to dedicate 10hours/week to the program.
 I will apply for the Pair Programming Practice sessions next.

 **Link(s)**: [https://www.theodinproject.com/courses/web-development-101?ref=lnav](https://www.theodinproject.com/courses/web-development-101?ref=lnav)

-Revisited the Intermediate Javascript Algorithms challenges @freeCodeCamp to expound my knowledge-base(KB).
+Revisited the Intermediate Javascript Algorithms challenges [freeCodeCamp](https://www.freecodecamp.org) to expound my knowledge-base(KB).
 I am close to earning the 3rd FreeCodeCamp certficate.

 **Articles/Resources**:
 Man, today I came across very many articles/writings and most of them enlighted me and triggered my brain to think different.
 I will just drop the links here. you can visist them anytime you find time to do so.